polinavafik/dashboard/README.md

   over a period of 1 month.
 - yes Implement sorting options for revenue, units sold, and profit margins.
 - yes Enable dynamic filtering by day or product category.
-- yes?
-Add possibility to download data in .csv format
+- yes Add possibility to download data in .csv format

 2. Chart:

-- Generate a line chart illustrating the sales trend for the month period.
+- yes Generate a line chart illustrating the sales trend for the month period.
-- Create a pie or bar chart depicting the distribution of sales among the three product categories.
+- yes Create a pie or bar chart depicting the distribution of sales among the three product categories.

 3. Comparison Feature:

 - Develop a dropdown menu or interactive element to select and compare sales data between two specific products.
 - Display the comparative metrics in chart sections for easy analysis.

 ### Technical requirements: